 So, at 4:35, I, as a dancer, identify that the song is about to end.
 And so that I don’t get stuck in the middle of a turn pattern at the end of the song, what do I do?
 I keep it simple.
 I go back to closed-position, and I stay there, waiting for the song to be over while doing simple stuff like an Adios (maybe), but mainly doing my basic step.
 Here, take a look at what I do at 4:35, when, as you have seen, the coda begins.

 Likewise, in the following video, dancing to “Mujer celosa” by El Gran Combo de Puerto Rico, at 4:12 the coda begins, and I, following that, stop the turn patterns and get into closed-position.
-I actually say in the video, “Slow”, acknowledging that the up-tempo characteristic of the montuno is gone, and now it feels more like a largo again.
+I actually say in the video, “Slow”, acknowledging that the energy characteristic of the montuno is gone, and now it feels more like a largo again.

 As you have seen in both videos, when the song ends, I am not in the middle of a turn pattern.
 I am comfortably dancing with my partner in a position that, as you saw, allowed us to finish the dancing at the exact same moment that the song ended.